 WHAT’S ON HER MIND?

-In 1933 Elizabeth gave evidence to the Hadow Report on Infant and Nursery Schools – but the report itself was not published until December.
+In 1933 Elizabeth gave evidence to the Hadow Report on Infant and Nursery Schools , as did Jessie White, Table 17, who, given their shared interest in educating poorer children, in progressive teaching methods, and in teacher training, Elizabeth undoubtedly would have known.
+The report itself would not be published until December 1933.
 I suspect she might have been keen to learn about what was happening in the world of girls’ physical education.
-I wonder who was the driving force behind the makeup of this rather special table.

 ELIZABETH’S STORY SO FAR